zinrai/kubectl-wizard/README.md

-# Kubectl Wizard
+# kubectl-wizard

-Kubectl Wizard is a Python-based interactive CLI tool designed to simplify common kubectl operations.
-It provides a user-friendly interface for executing kubectl commands, making it easier for interact with Kubernetes clusters.
+`kubectl-wizard` is a Python-based interactive CLI tool designed to simplify common kubectl operations.
+It provides a user-friendly interface for executing kubectl commands, making it easier to interact with Kubernetes clusters.

 ## Features